Gapless topological phases and symmetry-enriched quantum criticality: Application to previous works

 \section{Application to previous works}

-In this last section, we demonstrate how previous works on critical systems with edge modes can be fit into the framework of symmetry-enriched CFTs proposed in this work.
-Considering the extent of the literature on topologically non-trivial gapless phases \cite{Kestner11,Cheng11,Fidkowski11longrange,Sau11,Kraus13,Keselman15,Iemini15,Lang15,Montorsi17,Ruhman17,Scaffidi17,Jiang18,Zhang18,Verresen18,Parker18,Keselman18}, a \emph{complete} demonstration would constitute a work on its own.
+In this penultimate section, we demonstrate how previous works on critical systems with edge modes can be placed into the framework of symmetry-enriched CFTs proposed in this work.
+Considering the extent of the literature on topologically non-trivial gapless phases \cite{Kestner11,Cheng11,Fidkowski11longrange,Sau11,Ruhman12,Grover12,Kraus13,Ortiz14,Keselman15,Ruhman15,Kainaris15,Iemini15,Lang15,Ortiz16,Montorsi17,Wang17,Ruhman17,Scaffidi17,Guther17,Kainaris17,Jiang18,Zhang18,Verresen18,Parker18,Keselman18,Chen18}, a \emph{complete} demonstration would constitute a work on its own.
 Here, we limit ourselves to a few (chronologically-ordered) case studies.
 We point out how these systems can be interpreted as non-trivial symmetry-enriched CFTs, for which we identify bulk invariants.

 For clarity, let us mention that in 2011 there were several contemporaneous works discussing algebraically-ordered superconductors with topological edge modes \cite{Fidkowski11longrange,Cheng11,Sau11}.
-However, these are \emph{not} examples of symmetry-enriched CFTs with edge modes.
+However, these are \emph{not} examples of edge modes protected by a symmetry-enriched CFT.
 This can be seen from the fact that in these cases, the edge modes have algebraic finite-size splitting $\sim 1/L^\beta$ where the power $\beta$ is proportional to the Luttinger liquid parameter $K$.
 This means that the edge modes can be destroyed by \emph{smoothly} tuning $K$ to a small enough value.
 Hence, there cannot be a \emph{discrete bulk invariant} associated to the $c=1$ CFT.
 This is consistent with symmetries not being important to stabilize the edge modes in Refs.~\onlinecite{Fidkowski11longrange,Cheng11,Sau11} (aside from the $U(1)$ symmetry stabilizing criticality).